 Does an IUI work every time?

-Unfortunately, an IUI just like all forms of insemination be it through intercourse, home insemination, or IVF, does not work every time.
+Unfortunately, an IUI just like all forms of insemination, be it through intercourse, home insemination, or IVF, does not work every time.
 Sadly, no method does!
-An IUI can take several attempts and your doctor will guide you on how many IUIs they recommend for you.
+Depending on the underlying cause of your subfertility, an IUI can take several attempts and your doctor will guide you on how many IUIs they recommend for you.
+A typical success rate is anywhere between 10-20% per month.

 Are there alternatives to an IUI?